-Everybody has it's own way of writing code and there are times when you try out a few ways of creating a functionality or fixing that nasty bug which turns out to be not so good way of doing it.
-You want to discard your current changes, you can do it quite easily by checking out the modified files.
+Everybody has their own way of writing code, and there are times when you try out a few ways of creating a functionality or fixing that nasty bug, which is not such a good way of doing it.
+If you want to discard your current changes, you can do it easily by checking out the modified files.

 git checkout modified-file.ext

-But wait! what if you want to discard more then one file?
+But wait!
+What if you want to discard more than one file?

 git checkout modified-file.ext another-modified-file.ext one-more-modified-file.ext